 Fundamentals of the Conservation of Photographs

-The course Fundamentals of the Conservation of Photographs was designed to advance the field of photograph conservation in central, southern, and eastern Europe and to create a regional network of photograph conservation professionals.
-The three-year course was organized by the Getty Conservation Institute, in partnership with two institutions in Slovakia the Academy of Fine Arts and Design (AFAD) in Bratislava and the Slovak National Library (SNL) in Martin.
-Participants in the course were drawn from museums, libraries, and archives in central, southern, and eastern Europe and were mid-career conservators or cultural heritage specialists responsible for photograph collections.
-The same core group of participants attended all three course modules.
+Designed to advance the field of photograph preservation in central, southern, and eastern Europe and to create a regional network of professionals, Fundamentals of the Conservation of Photographs, was a three-year course (2008–2011) comprised of annual summer schools and distance mentoring activities organized by the GCI in partnership with the Academy of Fine Arts and Design (AFAD) in Bratislava and the Slovak National Library (SNL) in Martin.
+Participants were mid-career conservators or cultural heritage specialists drawn from museums, libraries, and archives in the region.